BehindTheMusicTree/audiometa/README.md

 - Download from [https://xiph.org/flac/download.html](https://xiph.org/flac/download.html)
 - Add to your system PATH

+**Note for Windows users:** The `id3v2` tool is not available as a native Windows binary.
+The automated installation script uses **WSL (Windows Subsystem for Linux)** to install `id3v2` via Ubuntu's package manager.
+WSL will be automatically installed if not present.
+A wrapper script is created to make `id3v2` accessible from Windows command line.

 #### Automated Setup (Recommended)

 To ensure your local environment matches CI exactly, use the automated setup script: